victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 `--no_overwrite` will skip captioning the image if a corresponding .txt file already exists, useful for resuming.

-## Prompt modifcation plugins
+## Prompt modification plugins

-The script has the ability to execute code to alter the prompt before it is sent to the model.
-This is an abstract capability and allows users to write their own plugins that execute python code, opening any capability you want to program.
+The script has the ability to execute arbitrary code to alter the prompt before it is sent to the model.
+This allows users to write their own plugins that execute python code, opening any capability you want to program for *in-context learning* or *retrieval augmented techniques*.

+Injecting special information to the prompt greatly increases the quality and accuracy of the synthetic captions generated.
+If you are scraping data, I would strongly encourage you try to collect any metadata you can about the images for use with this feature.

 Enable a plugin with `--prompt_plugin "plugin_key"` such as `--prompt_plugin "from_leaf_directory"`